10 Best Laptops For Streaming in 2023 – For Every Budget!

 For that, ASUS comes to the rescue with their TUF gaming brand.
 These laptops, like the TUF Gaming F17, offer some basic technical functionality while still being attainable for most budgets.

 That said, you may have to make some sacrifices that won’t let you play or stream the most current games, at least not at the highest settings.
-The CPU is an Intel Core i5-10300H, which is a 4-core processor.
-Four cores are adequate for gaming, but for streaming, you usually want at least six.
+The CPU is an AMD Ryzen 7 7735HS, an 8-core current-generation processor, which will handle any of your streaming or productivity demands.

-Like the CPU, the RAM is a bit below what we’d typically recommend for streaming, at only 8GB.
-That’s still going to be a solid performance for gaming, and as long as you keep an eye on it and don’t try to push too hard on newer games, it’s still going to be functional.
+Like the GPU, the RAM is a bit below what we’d typically recommend for streaming, at only 16GB.
+That’s still going to be a great performance for gaming, and as long as you keep an eye on it and don’t try to push too hard on newer games, it’s still going to be functional.

-Internet-wise, the laptop features a wifi 6 module, which is going to allow for fast, stable internet connections, which is the only thing you absolutely need for streaming.
+Internet-wise, the laptop features a WiFi 6 module and a Gigabit Ethernet port, which is going to allow for fast, stable internet connections, which is the only thing you absolutely need for streaming.
+In addition to that, there are two USB-A, two USB-C ports (only one supporting Thunderbolt 4), a HDMI port, and audio jacks.

-The TUF Gaming 17 has an HD camera, but the speakers and mic, and bottom-tier, so be prepared to drop some money on a headset as well.
+Now, the TUF Gaming 17 has a decent 720p camera, but for serious streaming, you’ll definitely want to upgrade to an external webcam.
+The speakers and mic are also bottom-tier, so be prepared to drop some money on a headset as well.

 As a 17” laptop, this is naturally going to be on the bulky side, and ASUS hasn’t done much to avoid that.
 It’s a hair over an inch (25mm) thick and just shy of six pounds (2.6kg).
-The battery life is tolerable, about 5 hours, less if you’re gaming, and possibly more under extremely light use.
+The battery life is excellent, at an average of 7 hours, less if you’re gaming, and 3-4 hours more under extremely light use.

 View On Amazon